elmar-hinz/Python.Challenges/README.rst

     * Output formatted result on the command line
     * Writing `sample.txt` and matching `result.txt` into the challenges directory
     * Running the unit test case of a challenge
+    * Reading lines with integers
+    * Reading lines with floats
+    * Reading lines with words
+    * Reading fasta input

 Directory layout
 ================